Shubham-Rasal/portfolio3/src/content/blog/on-reasoning.md

 The second requirement would be to have the ability to reuse neurons for multiple recurrent computations that are distinct.
 This also ensures the data efficiency of our brain

 Due to my limited knowledge of the field, I am not sure if the reusable part is true or not.
-Needs to fact-check.
+Need to fact-check.

 ## What are we trying to make?